Welcome to Tall Clubs International Foundation, Inc.

 Publicity was no stranger to this new organization.
 As the club grew, its existence became known throughout the United States, and in 1939, the Greater Kansas City Skyliners was founded.
-Life magazine published Life Goes to a Tip Toppers Party in the June 24, 1940 issue.
+On June 24, 1940, Life magazine published an article called “Life Goes to a Tip Toppers Party”.
 Letters came from all over the US.
 The idea caught on, and soon tall clubs were springing up coast-to-coast.
 Exposure paid off again when Robert Ripley invited Kae to appear on the Nov.
-8, 1940 broadcast of Believe It or Not.
+8, 1940 broadcast of “Believe It or Not”.
 He challenged her to produce a New York Tip Toppers club.
-At the end of just three days, much to Mr. Ripley’s surprise and Kae’s delight, the audience on the night of the broadcast included two rows of tip toppers.
+At the end of just three days, much to Mr. Ripley’s surprise and Kae’s delight, the audience on the night of the broadcast included two rows of Tip Toppers.

 Earlier, when World War II rumors reached the US, Kae had been planning a European trip.
 Her trip abroad was preceded by visits to the already established sister tall clubs.
 Media publicity from those visits encouraged taller-than-average, mostly single, folks to form their own local clubs.
 These clubs were socially oriented, but many made an effort to educate manufacturers and the public in general as to the special needs of the tall person.
 In May 1939, Kae had begun her European tour-just in time for the State Department to restrict travel and cancel passports for US citizens.
-Upon her arrival in Egypt she was advised to return to the US immediately.
+Upon her arrival in Egypt, she was advised to return to the US immediately.

-Between July 17 and 20, 1947, the first convention of tall clubs was hosted by the CTTC, in Hollywood, California.
+Between July 17-20, 1947, the first convention of tall clubs was hosted by the CTTC, in Hollywood, California.
 The first queen (Miss Tip Topper of 1947) was also selected from individual club queens in attendance.
 The following fifteen clubs were represented: California Tip Toppers Club, Greater Kansas City Skyliners, Pittsburgh Tip Toppers, New York Stratoliners, Paramount Tall Club of Chicago, Tall Girl’s Club of Chicago, Tower Club of Philadelphia, New Jersey Tip Topper Club, Texas Tip Toppers of Dallas, Golden Gate Tip Toppers, Skyscrapers Club of Cleveland, Vancouver Tip Toppers Club, St. Louis Tip Toppers, Houston Higher Ups, and Seattle Timberliners.

 The groundwork was established for the American Affiliation of Tall Clubs (AATC).
 The Kansas City Skyliners was selected to draft the charter and bylaws.
 With the experience of public media publicity behind it, the affiliation decided to publish its own newsletter.
 In late 1949, CTTC published the first issue of Tall Topix.
 It grew from a quarterly newsletter to a semi-annual booklet.
 Today it is published annually, as a summary of the immediate past convention.

 TCI business: In addition to “Tall Awareness” in the public sector, includes establishing incentives for clubs such as a Convention Travel Trophy (first presented in 1950), the Best Paper Award (1962), and the Increased Membership Award(1970), given for the greatest annual percentage growth in membership.
 Though individual clubs have traditionally contributed time and funds to charitable organizations, it was not until 1984 that a Special Merit Award was established and presented to a club.
 In addition, the 1987 delegates to convention unanimously adopted the National Marfan Foundation as the official charity.
 The Publicity Award is given to the club which clearly has made the most substantial contribution during the previous year.
 The Attendance Award recognizes the club with the largest number of its members present at a convention.
 In 1970, a Merit Award category was created to recognize ten (now twelve) individuals as outstanding members of TCI.
 The “Man of the Year” – Frank’s King Size Clothes Award (1974) and “Woman of the Year” – Kae Sumner Einfeldt Award (1979) recognize one male and one female who have made the most significant contribution to TCI and their own club.
 In 1986, TCI established the Kae Sumner Einfeldt Scholarship Award, which is presented to a tall college-bound high school student.
-Nominees are recommended by TCI member clubs.
+Nominees are recommended by TCI member clubs and members-at-large.

 As the affiliation continued to grow and gain national recognition, it reached the point where it required a new name.
 In 1966, the convention delegates unanimously accepted the name “Tall Clubs International and Miss Tall Universe”.
 Incorporation was completed in 1967 and a new logo was chosen.
 In 1974, the name was amended to read “Tall Clubs International and Miss Tall International, Incorporated.”
 Miss Tall International has been the registered trademark of Tall Clubs International and Miss Tall International, Inc. since January 3, 1978.
-To date (1989), more than 200 tall clubs have been in operation in the US and Canada, though not all at one time.
+By 1989, more than 200 tall clubs have been in operation in the US and Canada, though not all at one time.
 TCI consists of 54 member clubs.
 There are tall clubs in Austria, Czechoslovakia, Denmark, Germany, Holland, Sweden and Switzerland which have not affiliated with TCI because their minimum height requirements differ slightly.
 These clubs are nevertheless based on the same principle as TCI, and because members share many of the same views, we grow closer together in spirit.
 Convention exchange visits, east and west, have provided the meeting ground for nurturing strong friendships among club members of these continents.

-TCI bylaws require that members of applying clubs meet the minimum height requirements of 6’2" for men and 5’10” for women, measured in stocking feet.
+TCI bylaws require that members of applying clubs meet the minimum height requirements of 6’2″ for men and 5’10” for women, measured in stocking feet.
 The minimum age is 21.
 Individual clubs set their own rules as to marital status, etc. Winners of local pageants such as Miss Tall Philadelphia and Miss Tall Chicago contests are eligible to participate in the Miss Tall International® contest at the annual convention.

 Each club usually holds several social functions each month.
 Clubs participate in charitable projects as well as being involved in their respective community activities.
 Membership includes all professions, religions and ethnic backgrounds.